Cycling 101 – Beginners’ Guide to Recreational Cycling

 - Slow down before you get to the corner

-- Keep the pedal on the outside of the turn at 6 o’clock and maintain pressure on it until you come out of the corner
+- Keep the pedal on the outside of the turn at 6 o’clock, maintaining pressure on it until you clear the corner

 - Wait until you are coming out of the corner to begin pedaling again

 - Relax your body, and ride at a speed at which you are comfortable

 Staying safe on the road requires knowledge, attention, care, and patience.
 In urban areas, it is vital to be predictable, be aware of your environment, and ride defensively.

 The following are the 2 of the most important things you can do while riding.